khaldevmedia/arabic-datetime/README.md

 _Description_: A python installable package that helps you output dates in Arabic as strings with a formatting that is specific to each Arab county.

+## Using The Package for Date Formatting

+This Python package is designed to simplify Arabic date formating in your project by providing easy-to-use date formatting features.
+For example it can be used to simplify your backend operations.
+Instead of installing a full internationalization package in your backend, you can use this package to display Arabic dates formatted according to local settings wheather the reponse content type is HTML or json.
+It's lightweight, efficient, and easy to integrate into your existing project.
+By using this package, you can keep your backend lean and focused, while still delivering a localized user experience.

 ## Month names in Arabic

 There are 4 groups of month names in Arabic.